PlasticRanger

 Material shrinking during and after the manufacturing site is the prime reason for warpage in injection molded plastic components.
 But before getting into molded components shrinkage, we should know how different plastic materials shrink.

-For that, we need to start with the basics and understand how plastics melt and cool.
+We must start with the basics and understand how plastics melt and cool.
 Plastics’ melting and cooling are completely dependent on polymer and the presence of fiber reinforcements.

 • Amorphous Materials